CHICKENS

 Our core heritage/heirloom breeds are Silver-lace Wyandotte, Australorp (Black, Blue and Splash), Speckle Sussex, Brown Leghorn and Pekin bantams.
 We run other breeds from time to time, such as Araucana, Barnvelder and Cochin.
 Read more about our breeds here.

-What breeds are we breeding in 2023?
+What breeds are we breeding in 2024?

-This year we are scheduled to breed Barnvelder, Speckle Sussex, Australorp
+This year we are scheduled to breed Barnvelder, Speckle Sussex, Araucana, Australorp (black and charcoal blue), and Brown Leghorn.
+Pictured L to R. Read more about our breeds here.

 “We’ve been buying chickens from Schoolhouse Farm for a years now.
 They have all been beautiful, well-socialised and super healthy.
 Deb goes out of her way to match our needs too.
 We wouldn’t go anywhere else for chooks!”